anshul-singh604/User-Management-System/README.md

 # USER_MANAGEMENT_SYSTEM_Node_JS
-In this project, we are going to create node CRUD application with express and mongodb.
+In this project, we are going to create User Management application with express and mongodb.

 #### To Run this project Clone it and install modules using
 ```